dsgelab/Finregistry_detailed_longitudinal_and_endpoint_generation/README.md

 Finnish Hospital league codes were used until 1996 when the use of Nomesco codes started.

 Since 1998 the register also contains outpatient care codes (inpatient and outpatient codes can be distinguished from the SOURCE column of detailed longitudinal).
-The inpatient/outpatient split is made according to 'PALA' up to 2019 and 'YHTEYSTAPA'+’PALA’ codes for 2019-2021.
+The inpatient/outpatient split is made according to 'PALA' from 1998 to 2019 and 'YHTEYSTAPA'+’PALA’ codes from 2019 to 2021 (now).
 NB: see function *Hilmo_defineOutpat()* in **func.py**

+In addition to the hilmo inpatient and outpatient files we have information about:
+- diagnostic ICD codes (hilmo diagnosis) to be joined to hilmo after 1995, before that year the codes where already present in the main hilmo dataset.
-In addition to the 'general' hilmo file we have information about diagnostic ICD codes (hilmo diagnosis), heart surgery codes (hilmo heart, recorded from 1994) and other surgical codes (hilmo operations).
+- heart surgery codes (hilmo heart, recorded from 1994)

-Although nearly all ICD10 codes were recorded without a dot after the initial letter and two first digits, a small portion contained dots which were removed.
-A small portion of codes contained a special characters {+,\*,#,@} which were also removed.
+- other surgical codes (hilmo operations) referring to day hospital operations.

-HilmoICD10_heart contains heart surgery codes (recorded from 1994).
-For a period up to 2019 a small correction is made to a 'CATEGORY' variable which records a source of a code  HPO1:3 - Procedure for demanding heart patient, old coding and HPN1:N - Procedure for demanding heart patient, new coding.
+For a period up to 2019 a small correction is made inside hilmo heart to the 'CATEGORY' variable which records a source of a code.

+HPO1:3 - Procedure for demanding heart patient, old coding and <br>
+HPN1:N - Procedure for demanding heart patient, new coding.

 Some HPO (old) fully numeric codes were mixed in with HPN (new) codes always starting with the letter “A”.
 HPN is changed to HPO for fully numeric codes.

+Although nearly all ICD10 codes were recorded without a dot after the initial letter and two first digits, a small portion contained dots which were removed.
+A small portion of codes contained a special characters {+,\*,#,@} which were also processed.
+For more info check the function *CombinationCodesSplit()* in **func.py**

 ## AvoHilmo

+Register codes given in the primary health care visits are not as confirmed as codes given in hospital (inpatient data) or codes coming from the specialized outpatient visits (outpatient data).
+Finnish doctors are legally responsible for ICD codes in Hilmo, but Avohilmo codes do not carry the same responsibility.
+Avohilmo data includes also codes that are given by nurse (ICPC2), these codes include procedures as well.

 Although nearly all ICD10 codes were recorded without a dot after the initial letter and two first digits, a small portion contained dots which were removed.
 A small portion of codes contained a special characters {+,\*,#,@} which were also removed.

 ## Cancer Registry

-Cancer preprocessing is strigtforward and self-explanatory.
+Processing is strigtforward and self-explanatory, nothing to declare.

 ## death registry

+Between 1969 to 1986, the international classification ICD-8 was in use, with Finnish additions.
+Some Finnish additions to the ICD-codes can be found from [here](https://taika.stat.fi/en/aineistokuvaus.html#!?dataid=ksyyt_197100_jua_kuolemansyyt_001.xml).

+Between 1987 and 1995, the data were classified using the national classification of diseases ICD9, where comparability to international version is maintained.

+Since 1996, the statistics have been compiled based on the 10th revision of the International Classification of Diseases (ICD-10), with some Finnish additions (listed [here](https://taika.stat.fi/en/aineistokuvaus.html#!?dataid=ksyyt_197100_jua_kuolemansyyt_001.xml) ).
+Note that this is the WHO version of ICD10 and therefore does not include some of the subtypes/extensions of the ICD10 codes used in the full Finnish se of ICD codes.

-six columns contain ICD 8 to 10codes: The basic cause of death (TPKS), the immediate cause of death (VKS)and four contributing causes of death (M1-M4).
+There are six columns contain ICD codes:
+The basic cause of death (TPKS), the immediate cause of death (VKS) and four contributing causes of death (M1-M4).
 All those codes are transferred to the ‘CODE1’ column of detailed longitudinal with an appropriate 'CATEGORY' label denoting a code type.

 ## Kela purchases

 Some light data cleaning was done:
 * removal of entries which did not contain either ATC code or Kela reimbursement code (SAIR)